 Tracks: Nutrition, FDA, USDA

 This is the essential primer to understanding how products qualify (or credit) for school lunch program regulations.
 Learn the what, how and why of CN Labeling and Product Formulation Statements in this full day seminar.
 Optional confidential review of your QC Plan.
-Discuss the 2024 Final Rule updating CN standards to reflect the 2020-2025 Dietary Guidelines.
+This training is relevant for new employees responsible for CN labeling, or for a company just exploring the school lunch market.

 • Deconstructing School Lunch complexity